juhp/koji-tool/README.md

 and check buildlog sizes.

-[Koji](https://pagure.io/koji/) is the RPM package buildsystem used by Fedora Linux, CentOS, and some other projects.
+[Koji](https://pagure.io/koji/) is the RPM package buildsystem used by Fedora Linux, CentOS Stream, RHEL, and some other projects.

 By default Fedora Koji is used.